Nastel/tnt4j-stream-jmx/README.md

 well as user defined MBeans.

 # Why PingJMX
-PingJMX provides and easy, lightweight and secure way to stream and monitor JMX metrics out of the java runtime containers.
+PingJMX provides and easy, lightweight and secure way to stream and monitor JMX metrics from within java runtime containers.

 * Stream JMX metrics out of the JVM container (vs. polling from outside/remote)
 * Makes it easy to monitor farms of JMVs, application servers
-* No need to enable each JVM for remote JMX, SSL, security
+* No need to enable each JVM for remote JMX, SSL, security, ports, firewalls
 * Integration with monitoring tools for alerting, pro-active monitoring (AutoPilot M6)
 * Integration with cloud analytics tools (https://www.jkoolcloud.com)
 * Integration with log4j (via TNT4J event sinks)